arista-netdevops-community/anta-demo/2-custom-test/README.md

 └────────┴──────────────────┴─────────────┴─────────────────────────────┴─────────────────────────────────────────────────────┴───────────────┘
 ```

-You can play with the Input.minimum uptime.
+You can play with the Inputs further